 I take every opportunity to explore new concepts and ideas to create one of a kind artwork.
 Most of my pottery is hand molded and no two pieces are alike.
 I utilize the Raku firing process to make my ceramic sculptures.
-This is an ancient technique that involves removing the pottery from the kiln, glowing with bright red heat, and placing it into a reduction chamber filled with combustible organic material like newspaper, wood shavings, or leaves.
-The pottery ignites the materials, resulting in oxygen-deficient atmosphere that robs ozygen from the clay creating unpredictable smoke patterns and spectacular metallic and lustrous effects.
+This is an ancient technique that involves removing the pottery from the kiln, glowing with bright red heat and placing it into a reduction chamber filled with combustible organic material like newspaper, wood shavings, or leaves.
+The pottery ignites the materials resulting in an oxygen deficient atmosphere that robs oxygen from the clay creating unpredictable smoke patterns and spectacular metallic and lustrous effects.
 Raku is an exciting process, exciting for the artist and spectator alike.
-There is fire, smoke, and water, but the best part is the beautiful and unique pottery that emerges from the ashes.
+There is fire, smoke, and water but the best part is the beautiful and unique pottery that emerges from the ashes.

 Linda was presented Best in Show awards for multiple years for Sculpture and for Mixed Media for the Dallas Business Council Corporate Arts Competitions.
 Linda’s work has been exhibited in numerous art shows and galleries throughout Texas and the Southwest including the American Airlines Center, Plaza of the Americas, Gaylord Texan Resort, Denton Art and Jazz Festival, and the Grapevine Convention and Visitors Bureau.
 She was the featured artist in several galleries and events throughout Texas and was named a People’s Choice Winner at the Flower Mound Independence Festival.
 Her art has been awarded numerous accolades by Texas professional organizations including the Visual Art Society of Texas, the Texas Sculpture Association, the Grapevine Art Project, Lewisville Visual Arts League, Plano Art Association and the Texas Visual Art Association.
-Linda was selected to participate in the Super Bowl ArtBowl, Cloud 9 Art Gala, Jesuit School Museum’s ArtQuest, Love for Kids Palette to Palate, Special Abilities of North Texas, the Champions for Children’s Advocacy Gala, Empty Bowls, the Museum of Biblical Arts and Dwell with Dignity charity events.
+Linda has significant involvement and contributes to Special Abilities of North Texas, Empty Bowls, the Museum of Biblical Arts and Dwell with Dignity.
 She also participates in the Cross Timbers Artist Guild and McKinney Artist Studio Tours.
 Linda’s art was featured in editions of the Dallas Fine Art Engagement Calendar and highlighted in various national publications.
 Linda is a member of the Texas Sculpture Association, the Visual Art Society of Texas, the Texas Pottery and Sculpture Guild, Lewisville Visual Arts League, Cross Timbers Artist Guild, the Texas Artist Coalition, the Texas Jewish Arts Association, Artist Enclave of Denton County, and the McKinney Music and Art Guild.
 She was selected for membership in the Art Professionals of Texas and the Worldwide Association of Female Professionals and served on the Highland Village Public Art Advisory Board.

-Linda’s art is available at the Dallas World Trade Center in Ethan and Associates Showroom and Pettigrew USA Fine Furnishings located in the Dallas Design District, Cave Furnishing in Denton, and the Art House of Highland Village.
-Her wearable jewelry art is featured in McKinney at Art on the Veranda, Clique Gallery/Boutique in Addison, and the Fort Worth Community Art Center’s ArtShop.
-Linda’s art and wearable jewelry art are featured at Artisans’ Haven at Vagabond Treasures in Fort Worth, and the ArtHouse in Highland Village.
+Linda’s art is available at the Dallas World Trade Center in Ethan and Associates and in Pettigrew USA Fine Furnishings located in the Dallas Design District, Cave Furnishing in Denton, and the Art House of Highland Village.
+Her wearable jewelry art is featured in McKinney at Art on the Veranda, Clique Gallery/Boutique in Addison, the Museum of Geometric and MADI Art in Uptown Dallas and the TVAA Gallery located in the Plaza of the Americas in Dallas.

 Please contact Linda at 214-783-5193 to schedule an appointment to view her wearable jewelry art, Raku sculptures and copper creations or to participate in a complimentary Raku firing.